potassco/fastlane/docs/implementation/interfaces.md

 ## Auto Destruction Converter

-All custom auto destruction converters (for determining relax rates automatically) should respect the this interface.
+All custom auto destruction converters (for determining destruction rates automatically) should respect the this interface.

 ::: mod_lns.interfaces.auto_destruction_converter.AutoDestructionConverter